 Not All Wild Nights Have to Be Drunken Parties as Portrayed on Apple TV

-But, to get out ahead of the abomination that will be this show, called "Dickinson" (which--by the way--does not even give Emily her signiature bright red hair that we KNOW she had, because we have locks of it preserved in her archives), I want to self-publish my own reimagining of her life.
+But, to get out ahead of the wild reimaginings that will be this show, called "Dickinson" (which--by the way--sadly does not give Emily her signiature bright red hair that we KNOW she had, because we have locks of it preserved in her archives), I want to self-publish my own reimagining of her life.
 It's a short story?
 Flash fiction?
 Prose poem?
 In which Emily Dickinson shows a dithering, banal poet named William (Collins) who is boss.

 That Time Poetry Magazine ACTUALLY Published (Yet Another) Shite Poem by Billy Collins in Which He Imagines He Is Actually Worthy of Having Sex with Emily Dickinson Which Is So Gross and Laughable and Pompous and Stupid I Can't Event Believe He Wasn't Kicked in the Nads By the Editors for Even Thinking It, Much Less Rewarded with the 1998 Publication

 Here is it, annotated with my commentary:

 |Read the original, if you dare give it any cred, at:|

 It's a bad poem, and it's a bad premise.
 And it's so ridiculously self-important to be a man, a crappy banal contemporary poet who, for god know what reason, does well in the chuckle-chuckle NPR LL Bean sweater-wearing set, and imagine that the other-wordly talent and canonized GODDESS that is Emily-G*ddamn-Dickinson would be a) interested in (gag) physical intimacy with you and your contrite little discursively twee shite poems at all, and b) be this gentle, delicate little timid thing when you get her upstairs and nekkid.
 AS FRIGGEN IF, BILLY!!!